 Wales have set their sights on making Six Nations history by winning a third successive title in 2014.

 The ambition was set in the wake of their in Cardiff.

 Skipper Sam Warburton wants Wales to add to their 2012 and 2013 titles, saying: "No-one has won the Six Nations three years running."

 His back-row colleague Toby Faletau added: "If you can't get up for that then you shouldn't be playing."

-Australia's win was their ninth successive triumph over Wales in five years, leading Warburton to state the Wallabies will be favourites when they teams clash at the 2015 World Cup.
+Australia's win was their ninth successive triumph over Wales in five years, leading Warburton to state

 In the meantime Warburton, the player who led the 2013 British and Irish Lions to a 2-1 Test series triumph in Australia, wants Wales to continue their northern hemisphere success.

 That would mean beating the two successive titles England and France have recorded since Italy entered European rugby's elite Test tournament in 2000.

 England won titles in 2000 and 2001 and France did likewise in 2006 and 2007.